VoidRanger-47/pdf_docx_converter/README.md

 # pdf_docx_converter
-add image or docx to my_images
+Add image or docx to my_images
 (DO NOT PUT ANYTHING IN "PDF_OUTPUT" FOLDER)